-Using the function written in part 1b) draw an ellipsoid on the scatter chart for which the probability of points in the scatter chart has $\frac{1}{2}$ probability of being inside of the ellipsoid.
-Roughly compare the number of points lying inside and outside of the ellipsoid.
+Using the function written in part 1b) draw an ellipse on the scatter chart for which the probability of points in the scatter chart has $\frac{1}{2}$ probability of being inside of the ellipse.
+Roughly compare the number of points lying inside and outside of the ellipse.